Why I Will Never Buy The SPY

 A "market-cap investor" does not even look at the property.
 His concern is only with how much other buyers are willing to pay for it.
 If one property sells for $100K and the other for $5 million, he shows a preference for the $5 million property.

 It is possible that in the event of a pricing bubble, the person who shows a preference for expensiveness could have more exposure to the bubble.
 The bubble could also occur in low-priced properties too.
 A property selling for $10K might only be worth $5K.
-And just because the price of something goes up, this does not necessarily mean it is becoming more over-valued.
+And just because the price of something goes up, this does not necessarily mean it is becoming more overvalued.
 It is possible for the price of stock to double while the fundamental value increases four-fold.
 In this scenario, the stock has increased its value and becomes cheaper although prices are twice as high.
-Despite the two-sided argument, many researchers feel that a cap-weighted portfolio will have higher exposure to over-priced stocks than an equally-weighted or fundamentally weighted portfolio.
+Despite the two-sided argument, many researchers feel that a cap-weighted portfolio will have higher exposure to overpriced stocks than an equally-weighted or fundamentally weighted portfolio.

 You can read more on this topic in the paper Cap-Weighted Portfolios are Sub-Optimal Portfolios (2006 Hsu).